MN10101/tic-tac-toe-game/README.md

 1. Run the `Main` class to start the game.
 2. X always goes first.
 3. Click on any empty cell to place your symbol (X or O).
+4. The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
+5. The game board consists of a 3x3 grid.
-4. The game will automatically determine the winner or declare a stalemate.
+6. The game will automatically determine the winner or declare a stalemate.
-5. Enjoy playing!
+7. Enjoy playing!

 ## Features

 - Beautiful GUI design using Swing.
+- Player vs Player gameplay.
 - Randomly selects the starting player.
 - Checks for win conditions and stalemate.
 - Simple and easy to understand code structure.
+- Simple and intuitive user interface.

 ## Contributing